P1040626.JPG

 — Rainforest Investor (background - Company Executive)

-Rainforest Notes - august 2025
+Rainforest Notes - january 2026

 Our Investment Manager's Commentary for the Month